 All participants have access to NILE’s extensive ELT e-library and an innovative social and cultural programme.

-Course Leader: Emma Heyderman
+Meet a Course Tutor: Emma Heyderman

 Emma has been in ELT since 1989.
 She has worked for several well-known language schools, most recently, as Director of Education for Lacunza – International House, San Sebastian where she was responsible for the academic programme and professional development.